‘If you go looking for trouble, you'll probably find it.’ — Hugh Riminton

 Over nearly 40 years as a journalist and foreign correspondent, Hugh Riminton has been shot at, blown up, threatened with deportation and thrown in jail.
 He has reported from nearly 50 countries, witnessed massacres in Africa, wars and conflicts on four continents, every kind of natural disaster, and helped force half a dozen government enquiries here in Australia.

 From a small-town teenager with a drinking problem, cleaning rat cages for a living, to a multi-award winning international journalist reporting to an audience of 300 million people, Hugh has been a frontline witness to our times.
 From genocide in Africa to the Indian Ocean tsunami, from wars in Iraq and Afghanistan to slave-buying in Sudan, Hugh has seen the best and worst of human behaviour.
-Join him to hear about his extraordinary life for the launch of his memoir, Minefields.
+Join him in conversation with Mark Kenny, national affairs editor for The Sydney Morning Herald and The Age, to hear about his extraordinary life for the launch of his memoir, Minefields.

 Tickets: $12 (includes a glass of house wine or soft drink)